iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

     PlotJuggler ESC Status

 Select "esc.00" and a sub-menu will be displayed containing data for this specific ESC.
-Click and hold on "esc_rpm" and drag your cursor to the empty space on the right in "tab1".
+Drag-and-drop "esc_rpm" the empty plot on the right.

 .. figure:: ../_static/tutorial_images/ifci_log/plotjuggler_esc_rpm.png
     :align: center